shohanean/laravel-important-files/README.md

 # laravel-important-files
-Some important functions and files
+Some important functions and files for Laravel Projects